 You know what a panic attack feels like, and what anxiety feels like.
-We don’t really need to go over every panic symptom.
-But you do need to understand that there is a physical basis for all of it, be it general anxiety or full blown panic.
+You do need to understand that there is a physical basis for all of it, be it general anxiety or full blown panic.
 There are specific biological processes driving what you feel and what you think while in an anxious state.
 In every sense of the word, anxiety and panic are physical events.
 We experience anxiety physically.
 I do not dispute this, nor would many others.
+When anxious, humans feel that physically.
+This is natural, expected, and not harmful.

 An anxiety disorder, on the other hand, is mental or cognitive in nature.
-A person may feel anxious every day, and might even panic on a regular basis, without ever developing an anxiety disorder (i.e. panic disorder, agoraphobia, OCD, etc.).
-So, being anxious really isn’t the issue.
-It’s the cognitive reaction to that physical state that creates so many problems for so many people.
+Many people experience anxiety – even extreme anxiety – without ever developing an anxiety disorder.
+This strongly hints that the cognitive reaction to that physical state drives the development of the disorder.
 Your first panic attack is terrifying, but the attack itself isn’t what sends you into that downward spiral.
 The spiral is started by how you interpret your panic and anxiety symptoms, and how you react to them.
-Once you begin to worry about your anxiety, once you begin anticipating it and fearing the next attack, and most of all once you begin engineering your life to avoid those uncomfortable sensations, thoughts and situations, that’s when the wheels really start to fall off and you get into trouble.
-That extreme avoidance reaction is what drives the progression from anxiety to anxiety disorder.
+Wory about being anxious, fear of being anxious, and avoidance of anything that might “trigger” you is what turns physical anxiety into a cognitively driven anxiety disorder.

 It’s natural and common to initially interpret anxiety symptoms as dangerous and threatening, especially when they first surface.
 You experience intense, frightening sensations in your body, and these are accompanied by frightful thoughts about impending doom, certain death, or other serious incapacitation or disastrous outcome.
 While there is actually no danger present – no actual threat to respond to – you interpret the sensations and thoughts themselves as dangerous.
 You declare panic and anxiety to be nightmares that you hope to never revisit.